Hurricane Fiona slams Dominican Republic after knocking out power in Puerto Rico and causing "catastrophic" damage

 "I was sleeping and saw when the corrugated metal flew off," he said as he watched rain drench his belongings and wind whip his colorful curtains into the air.

-Fiona was centered 35 miles southeast of Samana in the Dominican Republic, with maximum sustained winds of 90 mph on Monday morning, according to the U.S. National Hurricane Center.
-It was moving to the northwest at eight mph.
+Fiona was centered about 10 miles (15 kilometers) southeast of Samana in the Dominican Republic, with maximum sustained winds of 85 mph (140 kph) on Monday morning, according to the U.S. National Hurricane Center.
+It was moving to the northwest at 8 mph (13 kph).

 Forecasters said the storm's was expected to emerge over the Atlantic in the afternoon and pass close to the Turks and Caicos islands on Tuesday.
 It could near Bermuda as a major hurricane late Thursday or on Friday.